mbaumer/us_hep_funding/docs/_states/NC.md

 ```
   Year  Institution                                  Amount ($)
 ------  -----------------------------------------  ------------
-  2012  UNIVERSITY OF NORTH CAROLINA AT ASHEVILLE       197,272
+  2012  University Of North Carolina At Asheville       197,272
 ```
 ## SULI/CCI Interns
 From 2014-2016 (only years available), this district had 2 SULI/CCI interns